 Hospital to Post-Acute Transfer Guidance (March 25): Updated forms and guidance for hospitals completing post-acute care transfers.
 Additional information is available for members on the MHA Community Site.

 Emergency Order from MDHHS (March 23): MDHHS issued an Emergency Order to healthcare providers, mandating reporting of bed capacity, PPE, ventilator quantities, staffing information and other data into EMResource, and testing data into the Michigan Disease Surveillance System (MDSS).
 The order also mandates that hospitals use the MDHHS-published testing priorities, and how those tests must be processed, labeled and reported to state authorities.
 Read more about this order.

 Gov. Gretchen Whitmer COVID-19 Executive Orders

-The MHA has compiled a list of healthcare-related Executive Orders issued by Gov. Gretchen Whitmer as part of the state's response to the COVID-19 outbreak.
-View the complete list of Executive Orders.
-(Updated August 25)
+A list monitoring the successor statute, rule or order of all healthcare-related Executive Orders previously issued by Gov. Gretchen Whitmer as part of the state's response to the COVID-19 outbreak is available.
+(Updated Oct.
+20)

 COVID-19 Testing Information and Resources